 Solution: Use persistent connections instead of short-lived connections on clients.
 In addition, use Reset (RST) packets to close connections by setting the SO_LINGER socket option.

-If the accept queue on the backend servers is full, the backend servers can no longer return syn_ack packets.
-As a result, requests from clients time out.
+If the accept queue on the backend server is full, the backend server can no longer return syn_ack packets.
+As a result, the client times out.

 The traffic loads on the backend server are below the performance limit of the backend server.
 However, the application on the backend server may depend on another application, such as a database.
 Therefore, the dependency may also limit the performance of the NLB instance in stress tests.